Produce 101: Pears

 Produce 101: Pears — Two Families

-There are two main families of pears: the European pear is the most common and what we think of when referring to a pear, it’s got that elongated slightly round bulbous pear shape… and then we have the Asian cultivars of pears that look more like apples and are sometimes sold as Apple Pears.
+There are two main families of pears: the European pear is the most common and what we think of when referring to a pear, it’s got that elongated neck and slightly round, bulbous pear shaped base… and then we have the Asian cultivars of pears that look more like apples and are sometimes sold as Apple Pears.

 Produce 101: Pears–Grades